catherinehulshof/Fall2019-biology/materials/turn-in-checklist.md

 title: Assignment Submission & Checklist
 ---

-- All assignments should be submitted through [Canvas](http://ufl.instructure.com/)

 - What files to submit:
     - **Week 1** - one text file (such as a Word doc), one .xlsx file, one .sqlite file containing three tables
     - **Week 2** - one .sqlite file containing 16 saved SQL views